KJR-FM: Rhythmic (1991–2016)

-Back to Top 40 (2016-2018)
+Back to Top 40 (2016–2018)

-As part of a major format shuffle involving four of iHeart's Seattle radio stations, on January 19, 2016, at noon, after playing "Whatever You Like" by T.I., KUBE's long-time rhythmic CHR format and branding moved to lower-power sister station KKBW (104.9 FM), displacing that station's active rock format.
-At the same time, 93.3 adopted KBKS's mainstream CHR format, added some newer rhythmic titles to the playlist, and rebranded as "Power 93.3."
+As part of a major format shuffle involving four of iHeart's Seattle radio stations, on January 19, 2016, at noon, after playing "Whatever You Like" by T.I. and a commercial break, KUBE's long-time rhythmic CHR format and branding moved to lower-power sister station KKBW (104.9 FM), displacing that station's active rock format.
+At the same time, 93.3 adopted KBKS's mainstream CHR format, added some newer rhythmic titles to the playlist, and rebranded as "Power 93.3".
 The first song on "Power" was "Sorry" by Justin Bieber.
 This returned the 93.3 frequency in Seattle to a Top 40/Mainstream format for the first time in nearly 24 years.
 The station also brought in a new live and local air staff which included Carla Marie & Anthony for mornings, Kat Fisher for middays, Kwame Dankwa on the afternoon drive, and Brady for evenings.

 The station took on the KPWK call letters on January 26, 2016; the KUBE call letters moved to KKBW the same day.
 Ratings did not improve much, with the station usually ranked in the mid-2 to mid-3 share of the market.
 Meanwhile, KQMV saw a big ratings boost at the time, sometimes finishing in first place.
 In the April 2018 ratings, KPWK was ranked #18 with a 2.8 share, well behind KQMV, which had a 6.8 share.

-Back to Rhythmic (2018-2022)
+Back to rhythmic (2018–2022)

-On May 3, 2018, at 3 p.m., after playing "Wait" by Maroon 5, KPWK flipped back to rhythmic CHR, returning to the "KUBE" branding as "KUBE 93.3."
+On May 3, 2018, at 3 p.m., after playing "Wait" by Maroon 5, KPWK flipped back to rhythmic CHR, returning to the "KUBE" branding as "KUBE 93.3".
 The first song on the revived KUBE was "Nice for What" by Drake.
 Concurrent with the move, KBKS also returned to its previous mainstream Top 40 format, effectively reversing the ill-fated 2016 format changes.
 The KUBE callsign returned on May 11, 2018.
-Positioned as "Seattle's #1 for Hip Hop & Throwbacks," the playlist was focused on current hip hop hits as well as some gold/re-current hip hop titles from the 1990s and 2000s.
+Positioned as "Seattle's #1 for Hip Hop & Throwbacks", the playlist was focused on current hip hop hits as well as some gold/re-current hip hop titles from the 1990s and 2000s.